ghpipeline/pipeline/README.md

 3. Scalability
 4. Impact

+## Project Context & Modeling Goal

+We use the [openFDA Drug Enforcement Reports API](https://open.fda.gov/apis/drug/enforcement/) as our primary data source.
+This public dataset provides detailed information on drug recalls initiated in the United States, including severity classifications, product descriptions, recall reasons, and dates.

+### Why This Matters
+Not all recalls are equally serious — the FDA classifies them into:
+- **Class I:** Dangerous or defective products that could cause serious health problems or death
+- **Class II & III:** Less urgent but still important

+Understanding and anticipating which recalls are likely to be **Class I** is critical for:
+- Supporting proactive regulatory review
+- Helping stakeholders identify and prioritize high-risk cases
+- Improving downstream public health outcomes

+### Our ML Goal
+Our goal is to **predict whether a drug recall will be classified as Class I** using information available at the time of the recall initiation.
+This includes:
+- Structured fields (dates, location, firm details)
+- Unstructured text (product descriptions, recall reasons)
+- Engineered features from both text and metadata

+This forms the backbone of a larger pipeline that can eventually support **real-time risk scoring** of recalls as they are reported.

 ## Architecture
 This is the current proposed system.
 This will be a working draft and will update we we learn more:
 - **Data Source** openFDA drug enforcement reports API: https://open.fda.gov/apis/drug/enforcement/